mohammadranjbarz/data-mining-homeworks/assignment1/Readme.md

     8            normalNucleoli        0.0371     4.981            0.007         0.000
     9                   mitoses        0.0020     0.197            0.010         0.844

+The Ridge method is based on the restriction of  βi , and the value of α is small, So we can conclude that compression is low.
+We also observe that the p-value of all parameters in the ridge method and the multiple linear regression is the same, so we find that the parameters in the two methods are equally important.

 ## Lasso
+In Lasso method, we see that the mitosis coefficient is zero, so we find that this parameter has been omitted.
+By comparing the two methods of Lasso and Multiple Linear Regression, we observe that the p-value of marginalAdhesion , singleEpithelialCellSize , blandChromatin , mitozes in the lasso method has increased, which means that the significance of these parameters is less in this method, also the p-value in uniformityOfCellSize has been reduced, so it has been increased in the lasso method, and in other cases p-value is the same, we find out that the parameters have the same importance.
 [Lasso regression Result](./results/lassoRegression.txt)

     Alpha  = 0.09